BioDynaMo/biodynamo/doc/user_guide/tumor_concept.md

 ### Adding some complexity

 We now have all we want to visualize our modeling in the best conditions, but this modeling itself is a bit limited.
 We should add some movements to it as well as a new mechanism to complexity cell division.
-To add cell movement, we will modify the `Run()` method of our biology module `GrowthModule`, and use the function `UpdatePosition()`.
+To add cell movement, we will modify the `Run()` method of our behavior `GrowthModule`, and use the function `UpdatePosition()`.
 To generate the direction we will again use a random a random number generator.
 We choose here to give stochastic movement only to growing cells, so we will write the movement just after the volume change

 ```cpp